© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in St Cuthbert's churchyard is a scheduled monument protected by Historic England under reference 1015300.
 View the official record →

-St Cuthbert's churchyard cross in Shropshire is a medieval stone cross that forms part of the ecclesiastical landscape of its parish.
+Churchyard cross in St Cuthbert's churchyard is a medieval monument of substantial historical importance to the parish of Diddlebury in Shropshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015300.

 Churchyard cross in St Cuthbert's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015300.